sitespeedio/dashboard.sitespeed.io/README.md

 *nyc3-1* is the name of the start directory for the tests.
 If we would run multiple servers with different tests, we would have multiple folders and start each server differently.

-To verify that everything works you shoud tail the log: `tail -f /tmp/sitespeed.io`
+To verify that everything works you should tail the log: `tail -f /tmp/sitespeed.io`

 ## Stop you tests